Board of Directors

 She served as Vice President of Student Services at Monroe Community College in Rochester, NY and was its representative to the League for Innovation in Community Colleges from 1999-2013.
 She was a contributing author to Learning Reconsidered: A Campus-wide Focus on the Student Experience, as well as a member of the National Writing Team for the Principles of Good Practice for Student Affairs, sponsored by NASPA and ACPA.

-The recipient of numerous honors for her work in advancing student affairs at the local and national levels, Dr. Salvador is the past president of ACPA, and currently serves on the ACPA’s Senior Student Affairs Advisory Board and External Relations Advisory Board.
+The recipient of numerous honors for her work in advancing student affairs at the local and national levels, Dr. Salvador is the past president of ACPA, and recently served on the ACPA’s Senior Student Affairs Advisory Board and External Relations Advisory Board.

 Dr. Salvador earned a Doctorate in Higher Education Administration from The University of Michigan, a Master’s in College Student Personnel from The Pennsylvania State University, and did her undergraduate work at Siena College.